Tomi Reichental: Biography

-In the documentary Close to Evil Reichental tried to interview former SS guard Hilde Michnia, but she declined to meet him, though she appeared in the documentary.
-This led to Hans-Jürgen Brennecke, a Hamburg prosecutor, filing charges against her as she was suspected of forcing prisoners on an evacuation march in which 1400 women died.
-Reichental wanted to meet her and hoped that she had atoned, but his disappointment was that she was stuck in the 1940s and had denied the murder of inmates in Bergen-Belsen.
+In the documentary Close to Evil, Reichental tried to interview former SS guard Hilde Michnia, but she declined, though she did appear in the documentary.
+This led to Hans-Jürgen Brennecke, a Hamburg prosecutor, filing charges against her as she was suspected of participating in the forcing of prisoners on an evacuation march in which 1,400 women died in 1945.
+While attempting to meet with her, Reichental had hoped to find signs of atonement from Hilde and said he had been open to the idea that she was possibly a "different person to the young woman who was convicted of war crimes in 1945," but she declined to meet with him and denied any personal responsibility in the Holocaust.
+About this, Reichental said:

 In 2011, Reichental's book I Was a Boy in Belsen was published by O'Brien Press Ltd. In this autobiography, Reichental recounts his experiences as a child prisoner in the Bergen-Belsen camp.

 Reichental has received many awards for his efforts to promote tolerance and to educate young people about the importance of remembrance and reconciliation and it has made him one of the most inspirational figures in modern Ireland.
 In 2015, Trinity College Dublin awarded him an honorary doctorate.
 He was conferred an honorary doctorate by Dublin City University in March 2016, citing his recent advocacy:

-In 2019 the Bar Council of Ireland awarded Tomi a Human Rights Award in recognition of his work promoting tolerance, remembrance and reconciliation.
+In 2019, the Bar Council of Ireland awarded Reichental a Human Rights Award in recognition of his work promoting tolerance, remembrance and reconciliation.
 He is one of the last two Holocaust survivors living in Ireland.

+Reichental was awarded the British Empire Medal in the 2023 Special Honours "for services to holocaust education, awareness and commemoration."